Montana/travis-vcsproxy-install-tool/README.md

 p4 login
 ```

+## Push files to Assembla

+When you have your `.travis.yml` file in the `p4-test` folder that my tool makes for you, you'll then want to push it to Assembla, so I've also automated that for you!

 Enjoy the script, hope it makes life a tad easier!

 <br>_Made by and Authored by Montana Mendy_</br>